White-Collar Defense Attorney in Tampa

 What, exactly, are “white-collar” crimes?
 Most non-violent financial crimes — when fraud and deception are used to take money or property unlawfully — are categorized as white-collar crimes.

 Depending on the details, these crimes may be charged as misdemeanors or as felonies at the state level or the federal level.
 Convictions for white-collar crimes are often followed by civil lawsuits filed by victims who are seeking to recoup their losses.
+Those who are convicted can face years behind bars and away from their families, as well as steep fines and other financial losses.

-- embezzlement
+- Embezzlement

-- forgery
+- Forgery

-- insurance fraud
+- Insurance fraud

-- healthcare fraud
+- Healthcare fraud

-- credit card fraud
+- Credit card fraud

-- money laundering
+- Money laundering

-White-collar crimes – especially insurance fraud and healthcare fraud – are on the rise in Florida, and in their efforts to combat these crimes, law enforcement officials and prosecutors sometimes make a mistake and accuse an innocent person.
+White-collar crimes — especially insurance fraud and healthcare fraud — are on the rise in Florida, and in their efforts to combat these crimes, law enforcement officials and prosecutors sometimes make a mistake and accuse an innocent person.
+The criminal justice system is designed to ensure that only cases that have sufficient evidence result in a conviction, but this doesn’t always happen.
+It is possible to be falsely accused of a white-collar crime, and if this happens to you, you need a defense attorney who is familiar with both state and federal law to help you defend yourself.

-Penalties for a White Collar Criminal Offense
+Penalties for a White-Collar Criminal Offense

 The penalties for white-collar crime convictions depend on the details of the crime and the amount of money or property involved.
 What follows are the maximum penalties that may be imposed after a conviction for a white-collar crime in Florida: